What Is a Hypervisor?

 Software Vulnerabilities

 Since hypervisors allow a system administrator to create and monitor VMs on their hardware, the entire system could be at risk if an attacker compromises the hypervisor.
 Threat actors do this by exploiting outdated hypervisor software or by infecting a machine with malware.
 When an attacker gains control of a hypervisor that manages many VMs, they can use those VMs for malicious activities like denial-of-service (Dos) or distributed denial-of-service (DDoS) attacks in addition to having privileged access to the machines themselves.
-As a best practice, update hypervisor software regularly to patch found vulnerabilities.
+As a best practice, update hypervisor software regularly to patch found vulnerabilities

 Network Vulnerabilities

 Without the proper network security in place, the VMs themselves might be vulnerable to DoS or DDoS attacks because the hypervisor shares network bandwidth across the VMs.
 Additionally, the VMs are typically distributed on a network.
-Cloud companies often keep their VM networks separate from their management networks to help prevent a compromised VM from impacting the day-to-day network usage.
+Cloud companies often keep their VM networks separate from their management networks to help prevent a compromised VM from impacting day-to-day network usage.

 VM Sprawl